LachlanHamilton/LachlanHamilton.github.io/_pages/cv.md

   * Tutoring students in one-on-one sessions from subjects such as chemistry, english, biology, physics and mathematics.
 Gained skills in building confidence of students, and finding their best strategy to learn.

 * <pre>Internship                   <i>January 2016</i></pre>
-  * National Youth Science Forum, Australian National University
+  * National Youth Science Forum, Australian National University, Canberra
   * 2 week visit to research facilities at the Australian National University.
 Focus on leadership in science, community engagement and networking.
 Obtained scholarship from Rotary Club of Brisbane Centenary.

 * <pre>Internship                   <i>December 2015</i></pre>
-  * Wesley Hospital
+  * Wesley Hospital, Brisbane
   * 2 week internship to observe doctors, physiotherapists, nurses and occupational therapists.
 Offered hands-on educational experience in a hospital setting.

 Research